platers/MAL-Map/README.md

 ## Description

 MAL Map is a web application that visualizes anime relationships on [MyAnimeList](https://myanimelist.net/).
-Edges are extracted from the reccomendations of users on MAL.
+Edges are extracted from the recommendations of users on MAL.

 #### Clustering